PS-Wizard/School/FYP/lit_review/finalized_lit_review.typ

 === Quiescence Search
 Quiescence search is the principal approach to solving the horizon effect problem, by ensuring that a position is stable before evaluation.
 Sources universally agree that Quiescence Search (QS) is critical for handling tactical volatility, extending search beyond the depth limit (horizon) to ensure evaluation occurs only in "quiet"  positions @marsland[p.7] @parallel_chess_searching[p.41] @bijl_2021_exploring[p.11].
 QS is a type of search extension that continues evaluation of all the forcing moves until a "quiet" position is reached.
 Rather than terminating the search at a fixed depth regardless of the position's characteristics, quiescence search adapts, extending analysis in tactical positions.

 With that said, a consistent theoretical framework defining "true quiescence" remains undeveloped, forcing reliance on heuristic thresholds for when QS should stop @marsland[p.8].
-This represents an ongoing research gap about what exactly is a "quiet" position means, with it's definition varying between implementations.
+This represents an ongoing research gap about what exactly is a "quiet" position objectively means, with it's definition varying between implementations.
 As of now, no mathematical definition has emerged to replace the intuitive heuristics currently used.

 ==== Performance Impact
 QS often comes with big performance impacts.
 When Tesseract added quiescence search to an engine already equipped with transposition tables, iterative deepening, and MVV-LVA move ordering, the results were: